Construction of smooth chiral finite-time blow-up solutions to Calogero--Moser derivative nonlinear Schr\"odinger

 \subsection{Proof of main bootstrap proposition and topological lemmas.}

 In this subsection, we provide the proofs of Proposition~\ref{PropositionMainBootstrap}, Lemma~\ref{LemmaTopologicalPhiContinuous}, Lemma~\ref{LemmaPsiNonExistenceBrouwer}, and Proposition~\ref{PropSharpDescription}.
-Once we obtain the energy bound $\mathcal{F}\lesssim1$, the rest of arguments are rather standard and obtained basically by integrating the modulation ODEs in time.
+The rest of arguments are rather standard and obtained basically by integrating the modulation ODEs in time.

 We begin with the almost conserved quantity. \begin{lem} We have

 \end{lem}